hulush/Self-Driving-Simulation/README.md

 ![Model Drive](https://user-images.githubusercontent.com/53454881/63662621-18014a80-c7fa-11e9-8c1e-5c8c8ad4fff0.png)

+The model includes data normalization/zero-mean by 255/-0.5 using a Keras lambda layer, 5x5 and 3x3 convolutions using Keras Convolution2D, RELU layers to introduce nonlinearity, fully connected layers using Keras Flatten and Dense, and overfitting control using Keras Dropout.
+The loss is compiled using mean square error (mse) and adam optimizer.

 # Precompiled builds of the simulator
 Instructions: Download the zip file, extract it and run the executable file.